elgebaly671/GUCTask/README.md

 ##  Important note:
 The project is not fully functioning because of the following hurdles:
   - not all the professors write full announcements on the CMS and rather announce in the lecture itself, so data is not thoroughly extracted.
-  - the ai model has limits to the tokens it takes as an input and gives as an output which sometimes affects the analyzed data and make it not thoroughly analyzed because of these problems the project was not published to avoid inconvenice.
+  - the ai model has limits to the tokens it takes as an input and gives as an output which sometimes affects the analyzed data and make it not thoroughly analyzed.

+Because of these problems the project was not published to avoid inconvenice.